-I am now National Chair of SAG-AFTRA Performers With Disabilities Committee (as well as Co-Chair of the New York Local PWD Committee).
-I'm also working with Actors Equity and the Broadway League to advocate for inclusion of Performers With Disabilities on Broadway and in regional theatre.
-I continue to be the Watchdog for PWDs in all media, and I've co-hosted the East Coast end of the NY/LA Media Access Task Force (a rare good hair day!).
-As a musical director, I have composed & performed new music for the Village Temple (NYC) and continue to conduct the marvelous Children's Choir there.
+As National Chair of SAG-AFTRA Performers With Disabilities Committee, I'm proud to have chaired a successful meeting of the AMPTP/PWD Task Force in Hollywood, which generated more PWD auditions this TV pilot season.
+I'm also working with Actors Equity & Broadway League to advocate for inclusion of performers with disabilities on Broadway and in regional theatre.
+I continue to be the Watchdog for PWDs in all media, as well as the NY/LA Media Access Task Force.
+As a musical director, I have composed & performed new music for the Village Temple (NYC) and continue to conduct the marvelous Children's Choir.

-Still Standing: A Musical Survival Guide For Life's Catastrophes, Winner of the 2012 United Solo Festival Audience Award, will go on tour in Florida October 13-17, 2014.
-If you're in the Tampa area, please contact the VSA Arts Office there and come see the show! http://vsafl.org
+Still Standing: A Musical Survival Guide For Life's Catastrophes, Winner of the United Solo Festival Audience Award, will be presented by Cape May Stage (NJ) September 28, 2015.
+Come and see the show down the shore

 "The actors approach the material with pluck and devotion, particularly Pamela Sabaugh and Anita Hollander.
 Ms. Sabaugh is legally blind; Ms. Hollander moves assertively on only one leg.
 Their fierce and funny knife fight is a treat."
 Read More

 Spring 2015: The movie MUSICAL CHAIRS, in which I have a memorable scene, has been making its way around film festivals and is now available in DVD onamazon.com as well as HBO On Demand.
 It's truly a fabulous film which features Laverne Cox (Orange is the New Black), Auti Angel (Push Girls), Priscilla Lopez, and the adorable EJ Bonilla.